Who we are

 What we do

-Writing Fellows at City Tech can support individual faculty in their work to improve student writing in three main ways:
+Writing Fellows at City Tech can support individual faculty in their work to improve student writing in two main ways:

 - Faculty may work one-on-one with Writing Fellows to enhance course materials.
 This could be to scaffold an existing assignment into appropriate steps or to create a grading rubric.
 Fellows might read student papers to give a professor feedback as to the patterns of student errors but they do not grade papers.